-B. Rules for getting your health care, behavioral health, and long term supports and services (LTSS) covered by the plan of Health and Human Services or any Freedom to Work program premium you have.
+B. Rules for getting your health care, behavioral health, and long term supports and services (LTSS) covered by the plan have.
 If you have questions about the Freedom to Work program, contact your local Michigan Department of Health & Human Services (MDHHS) office.
 You can find contact information for your local MDHHS office by visiting www.michigan.gov/mdhhs/0,5885,7-339-73970 5461---,00.